luca01github/CStatistics/README.md

 if you need to use the header in any other file, just write *nameofyourfile* instead of *statisticsDemo*

-/_If you find any bug or error, or if you have any suggestions, feel free to contact me_/
+_If you find any bug or error, or if you have any suggestions, feel free to contact me_

 Before using, consult the LICENCE.